japila-books/apache-spark-internals/docs/webui/AllStagesPage.md

 == [[AllStagesPage]] Stages for All Jobs Page

-`AllStagesPage` is a web page (section) that is registered with the link:spark-webui-StagesTab.adoc[Stages tab] that <<render, displays all stages in a Spark application>> - active, pending, completed, and failed stages with their count.
+`AllStagesPage` is a web page (section) that is registered with the spark-webui-StagesTab.md[Stages tab] that <<render, displays all stages in a Spark application>> - active, pending, completed, and failed stages with their count.

 .Stages Tab in web UI for FAIR scheduling mode (with pools only) image::spark-webui-stages-alljobs.png[align="center"]

 [[pool-names]]
-In link:spark-scheduler-SchedulingMode.adoc#FAIR[FAIR scheduling mode] you have access to the table showing the scheduler pools as well as the pool names per stage.
+In spark-scheduler-SchedulingMode.md#FAIR[FAIR scheduling mode] you have access to the table showing the scheduler pools as well as the pool names per stage.

-NOTE: Pool names are calculated using xref:ROOT:SparkContext.adoc#getAllPools[SparkContext.getAllPools].
+NOTE: Pool names are calculated using ROOT:SparkContext.md#getAllPools[SparkContext.getAllPools].

-Internally, `AllStagesPage` is a link:spark-webui-WebUIPage.adoc[WebUIPage] with access to the parent link:spark-webui-StagesTab.adoc[Stages tab] and more importantly the link:spark-webui-JobProgressListener.adoc[JobProgressListener] to have access to current state of the entire Spark application.
+Internally, `AllStagesPage` is a spark-webui-WebUIPage.md[WebUIPage] with access to the parent spark-webui-StagesTab.md[Stages tab] and more importantly the spark-webui-JobProgressListener.md[JobProgressListener] to have access to current state of the entire Spark application.

 === [[render]] Rendering AllStagesPage (render method)